AFknUsername/TexiTool/README.md

 Then you take all the png's open them in your photos app or whatever, select all, and print as pdf.

 The quality wont be great but I'm not sure how to get around that.

+ **Note**: If your book is an ebub, only do one chapter at a time because there is an unexpected delay when going from chapter to chapter.
+ If you want to check the file type, then open tex and click one the 3 dots and view file info.